 18.6.1 Government of Quebec Student Financial Aid (Aide Financière aux Études)

-Application forms for Quebec Loans and Bursaries are available from the Financial Aid and Awards Office.
-It is highly recommended that students apply for Quebec Loans and Bursaries online at the Aide financière aux études website: www.afe.gouv.qc.ca.
+It is highly recommended that students apply for Quebec Loans and Bursaries online at the Aide financière aux études website: quebec.ca/education/aide-financiere-aux-etudes.
 All students should apply a minimum of eight weeks prior to their studies.
 Each student is responsible for completing his or her application form and forwarding it directly to the government.
-Once a student’s aid is calculated, he or she will receive a formal calculation sheet indicating the amount of aid he or she will be entitled to receive.
+Once a student’s aid is calculated, he or she will receive a formal calculation from Aide financière aux études indicating the amount of aid he or she will be entitled to receive.

 Financial assistance is initially granted in the form of a loan that a student must pay back at the end of his or her full-time studies.
 If a student is entitled to more than the maximum loan, he or she may receive additional assistance in the form of a bursary, which does not have to be paid back.

-Students are eligible to be considered for government assistance if they meet the following conditions:
+Students are eligible for consideration of government assistance if they meet the following conditions:

 - are a Canadian citizen or have legal status in Canada;

 - are a Quebec resident or are deemed to reside in Quebec;